xonq/tutorials/funannotate.md

 <br /><br />

 ### 1. Sort assembly
-Sort the assembly: sorting renames contigs to `scaffold`, removes contigs below a minimum length (1 kb), and sorts from largest to smallest.
-Remember to [activate and source](https://gitlab.com/xonq/tutorials/-/blob/master/funannotate.md#activating-funannotate-container) the container to have access to Funannotate
+Sort the assembly: this renames contigs to `scaffold`, removes contigs below a minimum length (1 kb), and sorts from largest to smallest.
+Remember to [activate and source](https://gitlab.com/xonq/tutorials/-/blob/master/funannotate.md#activating-funannotate-container) the container to have access to Funannotate.
+This command can be run without submitting a job.
 ```
 funannotate sort -i <YOUR/ASSEMBLY> -o <OUTPUT/SORTED_ASSEMBLY> --minlen 1000
 ```